hunt-genes/SMED8020/Day1/README.md

 If you are using windows, please install bash to run the suggested commands in the terminal: https://itsfoss.com/install-bash-on-windows/

-You can use Plink from the zip archive herer: https://github.com/hunt-genes/SMED8020/tree/main/Day2 or from the originating site for PLINK: (PLINK 1.9) [https://www.cog-genomics.org/plink/]
+You can use Plink from the zip archive here: https://github.com/hunt-genes/SMED8020/tree/main/Day2 or from the originating site for PLINK: (PLINK 1.9) [https://www.cog-genomics.org/plink/]

 ### Specific installations and tests for practicals